Press Release of the New mural to be unveiled honoring historic Community Leader

 In 2019, improvements to the south end of the tunnel included repairing the tunnel’s walls, ceilings, retaining walls, railing, lighting and traffic signage.
 The project was completed by the City of Houston Housing and Community Development Department, RPS Klotz Engineering and NBG Constructors using funding from the General Land Office.

-GNMD has approved funding to paint a mural by Houston artist Gelson Lemus (known as “w3r3on3”) and UP Art Studio to honor the history of Judge Hernandez.
+GNMD and TIRZ 21 has approved funding to paint a mural by Houston artist Gelson Lemus (known as “w3r3on3”) and UP Art Studio to honor the history of Judge Hernandez.
 The mural will include symbolic symbols of the Northside.